Do you know what Google’s Questions and Answers feature is?

 Imagine you’re looking for a Donut Shop in Los Angeles that sells Cronuts.

-You type in “Cronuts Los Angeles” into Google and a few donut shops pop up.
+You type in “Cronuts Los Angeles” into Google and a few donut shops pop up in the search result.
 You separate the well-reviewed shops from the bad (anything under four-stars gets vetoed) and you pick the best-reviewed location that’s close to you.

 You scan the pictures and they look great but alas, you don’t see any cronuts.